Esme-Sudria-Database/lab-postgresql/README.md

 Use external client (like pgadmin3)
 ====================================

 You can use pgadmin3 against this virtual machine.
-When you create a profile, set the host to localhost:5432 or 192.168.33.10:5432
+When you create a profile, set the host to 192.168.33.10:5432

 You can use either the account admin:admin or sportsdb:sportsdb  as login:password.